 Two other metrics impacting the credit quality of general obligation bonds are the amount of outstanding debt as a percentage of the assessed value of the property that will be taxed to pay for those bonds, and the rate of repayment of the bonds.
-As of March 1, 2022, State general obligation bonds totaled 0.56% of statewide assessed value of property, or just over one-half of the maximum of 1% of statewide assessed value permitted by the State Constitution.
+As of May 1, 2023, State general obligation bonds totaled 0.61% of statewide assessed value of property, or less than two-thirds of the maximum of 1% of statewide assessed value permitted by the State Constitution.
 Another important credit factor is that the public referendum to authorize the issuance of general obligation bonds also provides for the imposition of a mill levy that is solely dedicated to the repayment of those bonds.

 With respect to the pace of repayment of outstanding bonds, repayment of 25% of the par amount of the bonds in five years and 50% of the par amount of the bonds in 10 years is considered the norm for general obligation issuers nationally.
 Therefore, the State's issuance of bonds with a final maturity of 10 years is substantially more conservative than the norm.
-The following graph presents the State's tax-supported debt ratios over the past five years, and demonstrates the downward trend in debt per capita and as a percent of personal income.
+The following graph presents the State's tax-supported debt ratios over the past five years, and suggests that debt per capita and as a percent of personal income have been relatively stable and not out of line with the Moody's State Debt Medians.